 The people in your life don’t know how they can support and be there for you if you don’t ask.

-You’ll need to ask your partner, spouse, parents or grown kids to step up so you can have time for yourself and to dedicate to your goals.
+You’ll need to ask your partner, spouse, parents, or grown kids to step up so you can have time for yourself and to dedicate yourself to your goals.

-As your goals and dreams get bigger (and they will!) you’ll need a support team to help you bring it to life.
+As your goals and dreams get bigger (and they will!) you’ll need a support team to help you bring them to life.
 More things to get done, need more hands on the wheel.